geosoft1/tools/wiki/Cloud tool.md

 e.g.

-        192.168.88.161 2222 george
+        192.168.88.161 2222 user

 Note that if this file missing you will be ask to create.

 #### Commands
 #### `init`

-        tools/cloud init
+        cloud init

 Initialize a connection with a remote machine.
 Run this command one time for one machine from your local project folder.

 You will be asked for remote server address, user and password.
 The current public `ssh` key will be pushed on remote machine and you will be linked with for further commands.

         Remote server 192.168.88.161
-        Remote user [ENTER for george]
+        Remote user [ENTER for user]
-        -- push ssh key to george@192.168.88.161:22
+        -- push ssh key to user@192.168.88.161:22
-        george@192.168.88.164's password: 1234
+        user@192.168.88.164's password: 1234
         Done.

 If you get `lost connection` see [troubleshooting](#troubleshooting)

 `.servers` file are also created in local project folder and will keep this informations but not the password.
 Further cloud commands will use this file.

-Delete the `.servers` file and run `tools/cloud init` again to connect to other machines.
+Delete the `.servers` file and run `cloud init` again to connect to other machines.
 Also you can modify the file to switch the server runtime.

 Note that the `init` funtion is invoked automaticaly if no connection is found by the other commands.

 #### `push`

-        tools/cloud push
+        cloud push

 Push the entire current project folder content on remote machine.
 Sources and binaries.
 Also push command will follow current sources tree structure.